 \section{Abstract}

-A high statistics $\Sigma p$ scattering experiment has been performed at the J-PARC Hadron Experimental Facility.
-Data for momentum-tagged $\Sigma^{-}$ running in a liquid hydrogen target were accumulated by detecting the $\pi^{-}p \to K^{+}\Sigma^{-}$ reaction with a high intensity $\pi^{-}$ beam of 20 M/spill.
-Differential cross sections of the $\Sigma^{-}p$ elastic scattering were derived with a drastically improved accuracy by identifying the largest statistics of about 4,500 events from 1.72 $\times$ $10^{7}$ $\Sigma^{-}$.
+A high statistics $\Sigma p$ scattering experiment is performed at the J-PARC Hadron Experimental Facility.
+Momentum-tagged $\Sigma^{-}$s running in a liquid hydrogen target are accumulated by detecting the $\pi^{-}p \to K^{+}\Sigma^{-}$ reaction with a high intensity $\pi^{-}$ beam of 20 M/spill.
+The differential cross sections of the $\Sigma^{-}p$ elastic scattering were derived with a drastically improved accuracy by identifying approximately 4,500 events from 1.72 $\times$ $10^{7}$ $\Sigma^{-}$.
 The derived differential cross section shows a clear forward-peaking angular distribution for a $\Sigma^{-}$ momentum range from 470 to 850 MeV/$c$.
 The accurate data will impose a strong constraint on the theoretical models of the baryon-baryon interactions.